About Our Cardiovascular Clinics

 Too often, patients are trapped in a vicious cycle of progressive symptoms.
 Many patients seek medical help only when they are too sick to be managed as outpatients, prompting emergency hospitalization.

-The Lahey Heart Failure Clinic was developed to interrupt this vicious cycle for patients with moderate to advanced heart failure.
+Lahey Hospital & Medical Center’s Heart Failure Clinic was developed to interrupt this vicious cycle for patients with moderate to advanced heart failure.
 The goals of the Clinic are to increase patients’ functional capacity and their sense of well-being, and to reduce readmission for heart failure.

 Patients are thoroughly evaluated by a cardiac nurse practitioner specializing in heart failure management.
 A multidisciplinary team is available to meet each patient’s unique needs.
 Aggravating conditions related to heart failure, such as ischemia, are identified and treated, and pharmacologic treatment is optimized.
 In addition, patients receive intensive education about heart failure, proper diet, and exercise.
 Frequent telephone follow-up outside the Heart Failure Clinic is also utilized.